 But to attract international engineering students, I believe it is important to showcase the new hub they’ll spend a lot of time learning through media like photography.

-To showcase the building, there needs to be images.
+To showcase the building, there need to be images available.
 I know for a fact, I’d be searching the internet to see and learn more before considering Western University as a candidate.

 The Amit Chakma Engineering Building is a standout building and hub for the growing number of engineering students.

-Photography of the building is worth more than 1000 words.
-Could high-quality Architectural Photography could be worth 1000 more applicants?
+The photography of the building is worth more than 1000 words.
+Could high-quality Architectural Photography be worth 1000 more applicants?